DoingData/Linux_Usage_Agent/README.md

 # Linux_Usage_Agent

 ## Introduction
-The Host Agent is an Internal Program that keeps track of hardware specifications and resource usage
+**Linux_Host_Agent** is implemented to assist ifrastructure managers for keeping track of hardware specifications and resource usage.It provides them realtime quality data which help them to optimize efficeny and preplan future growth.

 ## Architecture and Design
 1) Draw a cluster diagram with three hosts,a DB and agents